creasyw/sicp/ch1/lecture_notes_ch1.md

           (Move Last-one From To Spare)
           (Move (- N 1) Spare To From))))
 ```
-It has an _almost_ exactly tree structure to solve the puzzle as what Fibonacci does.
-It takes _exponential_ time to solve it.
+It has an _almost_ exactly tree structure to solve the puzzle as what Fibonacci does, which takes _exponential_ time and _linear_ space.